 Larry Louk and JoLinda Vega, Golfology fore Cardiology Founders

 A drive to support heart care.
-Over nine years, one golf tournament has raised more than $450,000 to support cardiopulmonary rehabilitation at The University of Kansas Health System.
+Over nine years, one golf tournament has raised more than $500,000 to support cardiopulmonary rehabilitation at The University of Kansas Health System.
 The Golfology fore Cardiology Pro-Am was the brainchild of Larry Louk and his wife, JoLinda Vega.
-After Larry experienced a heart attack, he and his wife wanted to express their gratitude.
+After Larry had open-heart surgery, he and his wife wanted to express their gratitude.
 “I credit the professionals at the heart center for my current good health,” said Larry.
 JoLinda agrees.
 “His care was fantastic, and the nurses always kept me informed,” she said.
 “They took care of me too.”
 Funds from the tournament support heart-healthy education, prevention activities and adaptable exercise equipment for paralyzed patients.

 We thank all the companies and individuals who have supported Golfology fore Cardiology over the years.
 Your support has enhanced the work of the KU Center for Advanced Heart Care and has had a lasting positive impact on the lives of cardiac patients from across the Midwest.